ambiennt/ElementZero/README.md

 Run Windows version of BDS in Linux with mod support (Yes, it also can be run in Windows)

-## Installation and usage instructions :point_right: [Wiki](https://github.com/Element-0/ElementZero/wiki)

-## NOTICE!
+## NOTICE

-This fork of ElementZero is currently being updates for BDS version 1.16.20.03 (Windows) ONLY.
-Note that version 1.16.20.03 shares the same protcol version as version 1.16.40.02.
+This fork of ElementZero is currently being updated for BDS version 1.16.20.03 (Windows) ONLY.
+Note that version 1.16.20.03 shares the same protcol version as version 1.16.40.02, so clients with either version may join.

 ## Features